 Manda is currently a Senior Anaesthetic and Recovery Sister at the Queen Elizabeth Hospital, Woolwich, London, where she works in an all nurse operating theatre.
-Manda has been an anaesthetic nurse for over 30 years and has seen many changes in anaesthesia during that time.
+Manda has been an anaesthetic nurse for 35 years and has seen many changes in anaesthesia during that time.
 Manda is also an Advanced Life Support Instructor, which enables her to spend some time in a completely different role but still enhances her anaesthetics skills both clinically and in a teaching capacity.

 Manda strongly believes in the recognition development of anaesthetic and recovery nursing and has had the privilege of serving on the BARNA committee since 2003.

 Manda continues to represent the UK for IFNA (International Federation of Nurse Anaesthetists) and currently serves on their Executive Committee and is Chair of their Congress Planning Committee.

 Pat has served on the BARNA committee since 1992 and believes strongly in the need to support and develop anaesthetic and post anaesthetic care nursing.
 Originally a history teacher, Pat has nursed for over 30 years both at home and abroad, specialising in intensive care and post anaesthetic care nursing.